-Contains information about the person's vehicle.
+Contains details about the cardholders vehicle.
 You can choose your car make and model from the appropriate list.
 Press Add (in the car make/model list) if you need to add a new car or press Edit if you need to change the details of an existing model.